-I’ve written before about the dangers of the DIY (do-it-yourself) mentality in fundraising.
+I’ve written before about the dangers of the DIY (do-it-yourself) mentality in nonprofit fundraising.
 The most frightening thing is the amount of time you’ll spend doing everything but meeting with donor prospects.
 Here’s how you can make your fundraising more successful by outsourcing some of your development needs to outside fundraising experts.